-30.3.1 Application.
+- 30.3.1 Application.
 Any Petition for Application for designation of a SEOD must be submitted to the County Commission through the Director.
-The Petition for Application shall be completed on forms provided by the Director and shall include information as required by Section 30.4.

-30.3.2 Determination of Completeness.
+The Petition for Application shall be completed on forms provided by the Director and shall include information as required by Section 30.4. - 30.3.2 Determination of Completeness.
 An application shall be deemed complete when the Director determines that all required application materials have been submitted and contain sufficient detail for review.
 An incomplete application will be returned to the applicant.
 The owner shall be responsible for the cost of shipping the returned application.
-The Director shall have up to 30 days to make a Determination of Completeness.

-30.3.3 Review Period.
-The Director shall have 120-days from the Determination of Completeness to review the application materials and provide written comments to the owner.
-The owner shall have up to 120 days to address the comments.

-30.3.4 Independent Third-Party Review.
+The Director shall have up to 30 days to make a Determination of Completeness. - 30.3.3 Review Period.
+The Director shall have 60-days from the Determination of Completeness to review the application materials and provide written comments to the owner.
+The owner shall have up to 60 days to address the comments. - 30.3.4 Independent Third-Party Review.
 If the Director determines that the Department does not have the appropriate expertise to review any or all of the required application materials, they may contract with an independent third party to conduct such reviews.
-In such cases, the applicant shall be responsible for the cost of the external review.

-30.3.5 Notice.
-When the Director and applicant agree that the application is ready for public hearing and at least 15 days prior to the next regularly scheduled Planning and Zoning Commission hearing, the Director shall give notice in a manner consistent with procedures described in Section 30.5.
-The applicant shall pay all costs of public notice prior to any public hearing regarding the proposal.

-30.3.6 P&Z Commission Recommendation.
+In such cases, the applicant shall be responsible for the cost of the external review. - 30.3.5 Notice.
+The Director shall provide notice 15 days prior to the hearing.
+The Director shall give notice in a manner consistent with procedures described in Section 30.5.
+The applicant shall pay all costs of public notice prior to any public hearing regarding the proposal. - 30.3.6 P&Z Commission Recommendation.
 The Planning and Zoning Commission shall hold a public hearing.
 Following the public hearing, the Commission shall vote on a recommendation to approve, modify, deny or table the request.
-In formulating its recommendation, the Commission shall make findings consistent with the criteria contained in Section 30.6.

-30.3.7 County Commission Decision.
+In formulating its recommendation, the Commission shall make findings consistent with the criteria contained in Section 30.6. - 30.3.7 County Commission Decision.
 Upon receipt of a recommendation from the Commission and before the adoption of a SEOD, the County Commission shall hold at least one public hearing thereon.
 The County Commission may approve, deny or remand the proposal back to the Commission for modification.
-In order to approve a SEOD, the County Commission must make findings consistent with the criteria contained in Section 30.6.

-30.3.7.1 P&Z Commission denial procedures.
+In order to approve a SEOD, the County Commission must make findings consistent with the criteria contained in Section 30.6. - 30.3.7.1 P&Z Commission denial procedures.
 In cases where the Commission recommends denial of a request, the County Commission shall summarily endorse denial action of the Commission unless the applicant files a Notice of Appeal to the County Commission.
 The Notice of Appeal must be filed with the Director within 72 hours (three working days) following the Commission hearing.
 The Notice of Appeal shall state the grounds why the Commission recommendation for denial is in error.
 The applicant must appear before the County Commission in person or by a representative with written authorization by the applicant.